falexandrou/falexandrou.github.io/_work/10-nabbesh.md

 link: https://www.nabbesh.com/
 ---

-Lead Frontend Developer in [nabbesh.com](https://www.nabbesh.com){:target => "_blank"}, the leading freelance marketplace in Middle-East and North Africa.
+Lead Frontend Developer in [nabbesh.com](https://www.nabbesh.com){:target="_blank"}, the leading freelance marketplace in Middle-East and North Africa.
 Led the redesign project, launched a new style-guide, built product features, automated tests, marketing pages.
 Also contributed as a DevOps Engineer by moving our infrastructure to AWS.